Amist72/Data-Science/README.md

 # Data-Science
-location to gte curious about data science R and Python
+location to get curious about data science R and Python